easydatawarehousing/opal-ferro/README.md

 This project is intended to be a safe, welcoming space for collaboration and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Documentation
+Yard is used to generate documentation.
+In development start yard using:

+    yard server -r

+To generate documentation for publication, cd into project root and use:

+    yardoc

 ## License
 The gem is available as open source under the terms of the MIT License.